-Maitake mushroom has been shown to suppress tumor growth in mice.
+Maitake mushroom has been to suppress tumor growth in mice.
 It can also increase the number of cells fighting against the tumor.
 This suggests that it could also be effective in managing cancer in humans when taken orally.

 An earlier study found maitake D-Fraction, which is an extract, to be efficient in killing human cancer cells.
 It was taken alongside a protein that also fights cancer and succeeded in increasing the protein’s effectiveness.

 Researchers in a 2013 study found that maitake powdered extract lowered cholesterol levels in mice.
 It was also shown to increase fatty acids that provide energy.
 Because of this, researchers theorized that eating maitake mushroom may help keep arteries healthy.

 Type 2 Diabetes

 The results of a 2015 showed that maitake mushroom can have a positive effect on rats with type 2 diabetes.
 During the study, maitake mushroom consumption had a positive effect on glucose levels of rats.
 This points to the mushroom’s potential to treat type 2 diabetes in humans.